kubecost/docs/install-and-configure/advanced-configuration/eks-optimized/kubecost-agentless-amp.md

         --username aps-collector-user
     ```

-7. Create a scraper for cadvisor and node exporter.
-Node exporter is optional.
-Cadvisor is required, but may already be available.
+7. Create a scraper for cAdvisor and node exporter.
+Node exporter is optional. cAdvisor is required, but may already be available.

     ```sh
     aws amp create-scraper --output json \